 In a large skillet, heat 1 Tbsp. avocado or olive oil and 1 Tbsp. butter over medium heat until butter is melted.

 Once pan is hot, add the chicken to the skillet and cook for around 4 minutes per side, or until the chicken is cooked through and reaches 165 degrees.
 Do not overcrowd the pan, cook in batches if needed.
 If cooking in batches, rinse out the pan between each batch and add new butter and oil.
 Add the chicken once pan is hot again.
 After chicken is cooked, set aside on a dish and cover with foil to keep warm.

 Have your chicken stock or wine ready to go, then add the garlic and cook 15 - 30 seconds or until fragrant.
 Add chicken stock or white wine to the pan and use a wooden spoon to de-glaze.
 Turn heat to medium-high and add the juice of 1 lemon and capers.
 Let bubble for about a minute.

-Remove from heat and stir in parsley and 3 Tbsp butter until melted.
+Remove from heat and stir in parsley and 3 tablespoon butter until melted.